GSA/digitalgov.gov/content/posts/2014-09-12-digitalgov-gov-six-months-later.md

   - user experience
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/600-x-350-Mobile-phone-tablet-pc-notebook-and-computers-Nik_Merkulov-iStock-Thinkstock-478287255.jpg" alt="American flag and global continents on various devices; mobile phone, tablet, desktop computer, notebook" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/600-x-350-Mobile-phone-tablet-pc-notebook-and-computers-Nik_Merkulov-iStock-Thinkstock-478287255.jpg" alt="American flag and global continents on various devices; mobile phone, tablet, desktop computer, notebook" %}

 Six months ago, we launched this DigitalGov.gov platform to support federal agencies in delivering 21st century digital services and information to the public.
 It seems a good time to share some of the thinking that went into the development of the platform, and what we&#8217;ve learned so far.